-Additionally, the board utilizes Facebook, Twitter and You Tube accounts to reach out to students with up-to-date information that will help them in the pursuit of their new careers.
+Additionally, the Board utilizes Facebook, Twitter and YouTube accounts to reach out to students with current information that will help them with their new careers.

-The board posts to its web site information designed to assist the student in preparing for the licensing examination such as, photographs on how to properly drape a mannequin head, candidate informational bulletins and industry bulletins.
-Since the last reporting period, the board has conducted six webcasts (September 19, 2014, June 18, 2015, September 9, 2015, June 15, 2016, July 2, 2018 and September 24, 2018) designed to answer questions students and California school instructors had on details of the National Practical Examination.
-These webcasts are posted to the board's web site for viewing and future reference by students and instructors.
+One the web site, the Board posts information designed to assist students in preparing for the licensing examination such as, photographs on how to properly drape a mannequin head, candidate informational bulletins and industry bulletins.
+Since the last reporting period, the Board has conducted six webcasts (September 19, 2014, June 18, 2015, September 9, 2015, June 15, 2016, July 2, 2018 and September 24, 2018) designed to answer questions students and California school instructors had on details of the National Practical Examination.
+These webcasts are posted to the Board's web site for viewing and future reference by students and instructors.

-Circular letters that provide up-to-date information directly relating to student/school activities have been developed by the board.
-These letters are mailed to each school and posted on the board's web site.
+The Board develops circular letters that provide current information directly related to students and school activities.
+These letters are mailed to each school and posted on the Board's web site.
 Recent letter topics have included:

 - Important Information and Reminders

-- Invitation to the board's, Understanding Your Workers' Rights and Responsibilities Town Hall.
+- Invitation to the Board's, Understanding Your Workers' Rights and Responsibilities Town Hall.

 - Notification of Changes to the Examination

 - Health and Safety Course

-In addition, the board is periodically asked to lecture at California cosmetology and barbering schools, on the role of the board, its licensing and enforcement programs, the duties of the licensee in charge, and other topics.
-These presentations are intended to ensure that potential licensees understand the board's role and activities.
-For example, during presentations about the board's enforcement program, staff highlights the top most commonly cited violations during an inspection.
-Discussions like this one are designed to help students better understand how to avoid getting cited and fined, while at the same time help to protect consumers.
+In addition, the Board is periodically asked to lecture at California cosmetology and barbering schools regarding the role of the Board, its licensing and enforcement programs, the duties of the licensee in charge, and other topics.
+These presentations are intended to ensure that potential licensees understand the Board's role and activities.
+For example, during presentations about the Board's enforcement program, staff highlights the most commonly cited violations during an inspection.
+These discussions are designed to help students better understand how to avoid getting cited and fined, while at the same time help to protect consumers.

-In 2017, at the direction of the legislature (California Business and Professions Code, Section 7389), the board updated its Health and Safety for Hair Care and Beauty Professionals course.
-The publication became, the Health and Safety Course.
+In 2017, at the direction of the Legislature (California Business and Professions Code, Section 7389), the Board updated its Health and Safety for Hair Care and Beauty Professionals course which became, the Health and Safety Course.
 One of the notable changes made to the course was the inclusion of a section that provides an overview of the California Board of Barbering and Cosmetology.
-Within this unit, students are shown what information can be found on the board's web site, including information on how to use the BreEZe system (for licensing and renewal) and how to stay compliant with board regulations.
+Within this unit, students are shown what can be found on the Board's web site, including information on how to use the BreEZe system (for licensing and renewal) and how to stay compliant with Board regulations.